MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/resources/index.md

 This guide teaches you how to use Microsoft Edge DevTools to view the resources of a web page.
 Resources are the files that a page needs in order to display correctly.
 Examples of resources include CSS, JavaScript, and HTML files, as well as images.

-This guide assumes that you are familiar with the basics of [web development][MDNLearnWebDevelopment] and [Microsoft Edge DevTools][MicrosoftEdgeDevTools].
+This guide assumes that you are familiar with the basics of [web development](https://developer.mozilla.org/docs/Learn) and [Microsoft Edge DevTools](../../devtools-guide-chromium/index.md).

 <!-- ====================================================================== -->